Tailp/CI/README.md

 As for Maven installation is quite straight forward at this [link](https://maven.apache.org/download.cgi).
 Junit test suite is already included as a dependency in the pom file for this repo.

+To use the jenkinsfile maven tool you need to do the below otherwise you'll get an error for the part tools{maven 'Maven'} in the jenkinsfile .

+* Go to "Manage Jenkins"
+* Then go to "Global Tool Configurations"
+* Scroll down to section "Maven" then click on "Add Maven" and just name it Maven then we're done.

 # Tools for the CD part (Gcloud local builder & Gcloud registry)
 Assuming that you have already installed Google Cloud SDK in the previous sections, here we will install a tool component call Google cloud local builder.
 Open bash terminal then